 2. Here, we measure three species’ metabolic rates from populations adapted to diverse environmental conditions and build on mathematical modelling of biological rates to scale up our findings to predict changes in species velocity and predator search rates.
 We look for temperature performance curve adaptation of three aquatic invertebrates and consider how the ensuing adaptation patterns are reflected on predator search rates.

-3. Our empirical work suggests that species adapt to warmer conditions by shifting their temperature performance curves vertically.
+3. Our results suggest that species adapt to warmer conditions by shifting their temperature performance curves vertically.
 We find that adaptation patterns are not consistent across species.
 Predator metabolic rates increase faster in warmer environments than prey rates driving greater mismatches in performance as conditions get hotter.

 4. Mechanistic modelling predictions reveal that the predator species in our system is benefitting disproportionately from the effects of warming via an increase in body velocity relative to that of its prey.
 This performance mismatch is responsible for changes in search rate estimates where predators in warmer conditions display higher search rates regardless of prey type.

-5. Ecological mechanistic modelling supported by robust empirical methods allows for the estimation of species velocity, which can in turn be used to consider predator search rates, in different environments and for any given species where mass and metabolic rates are known.
-Our results provide the first attempt at providing a theoretical framework for predicting species interactions from temperature-dependence of metabolic rates.
+5. Our results provide the first attempt at providing a theoretical framework for predicting species interactions from temperature-dependence of metabolic rates.
 Key assumptions can be adapted to any system and will allow for a greater understanding of the effects of warming on biological systems.

 Keywords: adaptation, temperature performance curve, respiration, search rate, velocity, metabolic rate, predator-prey, modelling, metabolic mismatch